So you like reading fun facts?! Well, you’re in luck because here we have 100 of them!

-Samuel L. Jackson requested to have a purple lightsaber in Star Wars in order for him to accept the part as Mace Windu.
+Samuel L. Jackson requested a purple lightsaber in Star Wars to accept the part of Mace Windu.

 Kleenex tissues were originally used as filters in gas masks.

-During your lifetime, you will spend around thirty-eight days brushing your teeth.
+During your lifetime, you will spend around seventy-nine days brushing your teeth.

 Ronald McDonald is “Donald McDonald” in Japan because it makes pronunciation easier for the Japanese.